yashrawat458/In-VRQs/Notes/(R) Breaking the experience - Effects of questionnaires in vr user studies.md

 Embedding question-items in the VE offers an opportunity to stay closer to the context of an ongoing experience [32] than out-VR data acquisition al lows, as it avoids a drastic change of context – BIP [3, 44, 74].
 Schwind et al. have shown that administering questionnaires directly in VR contributes positively to the consistency of self reports on presence.

 They advocate for surveying participants directly in the VE [74].

+Recent research has already started to embed questionnaires in the VE for various applications [45, 63, 76].